netsec-ethz/rains/DESIGN-CONNECTION-CAPABILITY.md

 - A pointer to a whole capability list is stored together with each connection such that even when a hash to capability mapping is removed from the cache, it is still clear what the capabilities are.
 We store a pointer to reduce storage overhead.
+- The capability list of the own server and the hash thereof are loaded from the config file.

 ## capability cache requirements
 - cache has a fixed size which is configurable (to avoid memory exhaustion of the server in case of